alexyorke/alexyorke.github.io/_drafts/2026-06-13-c-sharp-does-not-need-an-io-monad-but-it-could-use-effect-boundaries.md

 ---

+## What "pure" means here

+I am using "pure" in the strong engineering sense: for the same explicit inputs, a method returns the same result or exception, and it performs no observable interaction with the outside world.

+That includes obvious things like file and network I/O, but also easy-to-miss ambient inputs like `DateTime.UtcNow`, `Guid.NewGuid()`, current culture, time zones, environment variables, and mutable static state.

+That definition is stronger than the old Code Contracts wording of "no visible state changes," and that difference matters here because hidden inputs are exactly what make code hard to reason about.

+---

 ## Effects are contagious

-Bob Nystrom's article "What Color is Your Function?" is usually discussed in the context of async programming.
-His imaginary language has red and blue functions; the reveal is that red functions are asynchronous functions.
-Once one function becomes async, the color tends to spread upward through the call graph.
-In C#, `async`/`await` makes this much less painful than raw callbacks, but the color is still visible: async methods return `Task`, `Task<T>`, or related awaitable types, and callers usually need to `await` them.
+Bob Nystrom's article "What Color is Your Function?" is useful here, but only as an analogy.
+In C#, async is a real function color that the language and compiler track. `async` methods return `Task`, `Task<T>`, or another awaitable shape, and callers usually need to `await` them.

 Effects have a similar shape.